bdpiccolo/ACNC-DAME/Instructions/alpha_Diversity_Dame.md

 # Overview

 Current implementation of α-diversity calculations is handled through the estimate_richness() function from the [phyloseq package](https://joey711.github.io/phyloseq/index.html).
 Group differences are assessed with the aov() function from the stats package and shown graphically with interactive plots using the [rbokeh package](http://hafen.github.io/rbokeh/).
-ANOVA results are provided alongside of bar plot(s) in a tabular format using the [DT package] (https://github.com/rstudio/DT).
+ANOVA results are provided alongside of bar plot(s) in a tabular format using the [DT package](https://github.com/rstudio/DT).

 # Getting Started